bbauska/W3Cx-3of5/README.md

 21. }
 ```

-*Lines 12-18* draw 1000 rectangles of random sizes in immediate mode.
+<i>Lines 12-18</i> draw 1000 rectangles of random sizes in immediate mode.
 We also measure the time using the usual console.time(name_of_timer) and console.timeEnd(name_of_timer) that will write in the browser console the time elapsed.
 Note that console.time(...) and console.timeEnd(...) display results only in the browser's console, not in the JSBin console.

 On a Mac Book Pro from 2015, the result is an average time of 4.034ms for drawing all these rectangles: